 Panama opened to all international tourists, including those from the US, on October 12.
 The country requires incoming passengers to fill out an electronic affidavit before checking into their flight and present evidence of a negative COVID-19 PCR or rapid antigen test taken within 48 hours of departure.
 You can also choose to take a rapid test upon arrival at your own expense ($50).
 If the rapid test is positive, however, you must quarantine for seven days at a hotel in Panama at the government’s expense.
 To start filling out the affidavit, visit the Panama Digital platform.

 Curaçao will welcome some US tourists starting the first week of November but only if those tourists are from New York, New Jersey, or Connecticut.
 Residents of these three states will be asked to show proof of a negative COVID-19 PCR test taken within 72 hours before traveling and fill out an online immigration card and Passenger Locator Card within 48 hours of departure.
 You’ll have to show a state-issued ID to prove you reside in one of the three approved states.
 Other states will likely be permitted as time passes, according to their respective public health situations.
 On November 7, flights to the island resumed on United Airlines from Newark Airport.

 To enter Grenada, you must show a negative COVID-19 test taken within seven days of departure and have a hotel booked for a minimum of at least five days so you can quarantine.
-On day four of your trip, you can take another PCR test, and if you test positive you’ll be allowed to leave the property and move freely around the island.
+On day four of your trip, you can take another PCR test, and if you test negative you’ll be allowed to leave the property and move freely around the island.
 If you choose not to take a PCR test, you’ll have to remain at the hotel for the duration of your visit.
 You’re also required to fill out several travel forms, including acceptance of the Waiver Of Liability Agreement.
 You’re also asked to download a contact tracing app, though the app isn’t available to iPhone users yet (they are exempt from this requirement).

 Antigua and Barbuda